All Products

 Step 1: Connect to the cluster

-Connect to the cluster by using one of the following methods: This example uses mpitest as the username.
-After you connect to the cluster, you are automatically logged on to the /home/mpitest.
+Connect to the cluster using one of the following methods.
+This example uses mpitest as the username.
+After connecting, the shell opens at /home/mpitest.

-The scheduler of the cluster must be PBS.
-Make sure that you have downloaded and installed an E-HPC client and deployed the environment required for the client.
-For more information, see Deploy an environment for an E-HPC client.
+Make sure you have deployed the E-HPC client environment.
+For setup instructions, see Deploy an environment for an E-HPC client.

 1. Start and log on to your E-HPC client.